acend/container-basics-training/content/en/docs/05/_index.md

 docker run --name mariadb-container -p 3306:3306 -e MARIADB_ROOT_PASSWORD=my-secret-pw -d mariadb
 ```

-Now you should be able to access the database with
+Now you should be able to access the database with:

 ```bash
 winpty mysql.exe -hlocalhost -uroot -pmy-secret-pw
 ```